-Dirty bread is a chocolate cream-filled croissant, coated in chocolate ganache and generously covered in cocoa powder.
-It’s mass appeal is that it inevitably gets your face “dirty” when you eat it.
+Dirty bread (a.k.a. muddy buns) is a chocolate cream-filled croissant, coated in chocolate ganache and generously covered in cocoa powder.
+Its mass appeal is that it inevitably gets your face “dirty” when you eat it.

-Other names for this chocolate bread include: dirty bun, dirty cocoa bread, mud bun, muddy bun, messy bun, messy bread and messy chocolate.
+Other names for this chocolate bread include dirty bun, dirty cocoa bread, mud bun, messy bun, messy bread and messy chocolate.

 video: making dirty bread

 Although this bread has become famous for using excessive amounts of chocolate to mimic dirt, this bread isn’t just for chocoholics.
-Besides chocolate, other common flavors include matcha green tea, powdered sugar (or white chocolate, and strawberry.
+Other common flavors include matcha green tea, powdered sugar (or white chocolate, and strawberry.

 Los Angeles, CA (Arcadia): MoonLight Bakery

 San Francisco Bay Area, CA (Dublin & multiple other locations):

 These places don’t necessarily serve muddy buns, but they do serve some foods & drinks you can get now that could provide you with a similar fun, messy experience you’ve been looking for…